Carglglz/upydev/_DOCS/SERIAL_SHELL_REPL_docs.md

 `$ upydev sh_srepl` to access the device

-To configurate a serial device in the global group 'UPY_G':
+To configure a serial device in the global group 'UPY_G':

 If the group does not exists already: